Car: AMC Hornet S/C 360

 What made it famous: Original plans called for both an SC/360 and an SC/401, but when AMC discovered that a 401 cid Hornet probably wouldn’t provide much of an insurance edge, the 360 cid V8 alone was borrowed from the Javelin AMX.
 In standard form, it had a 2-barrel carb and a modest 245 bhp.
 The $199 “Go” package included a 4-barrel and a ram air setup for a more satisfying 285 bhp.
 These were gross ratings.
 Optional in place of the standard 3-speed was a Hurst-shifted 4-speed or an automatic.
 Polyglas D70Xl4s were standard, with upgrades running to the handling package and the Twin-Grip diff with 3.54:1 or 3.90:1 gears.
 It combined respectable quickness with a taut suspension, big tires, and modest size for a package praised by Motor Trend magazine.

 Why I would want one: It’s my favorite formula: Take a base, economy car and stuff a big V8 in it.
 Love!

-Fun fact: A "Go" package equipped Hornet SC/360 ran a respectable high 14's at the quarter-mile, but the SC/360 turned out to be a sleeper in more ways than one.
-Even with a base price of just $2,663, it made up only a fraction of the 75,000 Hornets built for 1971.
+Fun fact: The SC/360 turned out to be a sleeper in more ways than one.
+It made up only a fraction of the 75,000 Hornets built for ’71.
+The SC/360 died after just one year as one of the muscle car era’s better-kept secrets.